Skip to main content

 Materials

 Choose materials that are easy to maintain, affordable, and stylish.
 Stone veneer looks like natural stone, and it might be the better choice as it’s easier to install, cheaper, and much more durable.
 Brick is also affordable and easy to maintain but will likely require a professional to install.
 Like brick, stucco finishes also create a more rustic look, but this material has a flameproof finish.
-Stainless steel is durable, weatherproof, and will probably match your grill, while marine-grade polymer finishes are maintenance-free and come in many different colors.
-Granite countertops will stand up to the elements and won’t stain as easily but are expensive and heavy.
+Stainless steel is durable, weatherproof, and will probably match your grill, while marine-grade polymer finishes are maintenance-free and come in many colors.
+Granite countertops will stand up to the elements and won’t stain as easily, but are expensive and heavy.

 Splurge items

-If find yourself with a bit of money left in the budget, you can add some extra items that will make outdoor cooking much easier.
+If you find yourself with a bit of money left in the budget, you can add some extra items that will make outdoor cooking much easier.
 For example, a sink makes staying sanitary much more convenient and will limit your trips in and out of the house.
 To upgrade the grill, consider adding a natural gas line to eliminate the need for propane tanks or an extra burner to keep side dishes warm.

 bmak / Adobe Stock